 Sculpture at UofSC occupies more than 4,000 square feet of studio and shop space.
 Graduate studios are in a building separate from the undergraduate area.
 Each graduate student has approximately 400 square feet of individual studio space.
 Additionally, due to the generally mild climate, students take advantage of the large covered outdoor working area.
 Graduate students have 24-hour access to their studios and studio equipment.
 The sculpture facilities include equipment appropriate for most sculptural techniques.

 Table saws, band saws, scroll saw, radial arm saws, chop saws, drill presses, belt and disc sanders, planer, four mobile oxyacetylene rigs, mig and arc welders, plasma cutter, bench grinders, foundry and mold making area, large metal cutting horizontal band saw, various pneumatic tools, large sandblasting cabinet and mobile pressure pot, forge with treadle hammer, paved, lighted and covered outdoor work area, fork lift, and most major hand and power tools.

 The faculty is committed to an ongoing program of visiting artists.
 This policy gives our students exposure to the realities of the professional art world along with a chance to exchange ideas with some of today’s top artists.
 Visiting artists have included:

 James Surls, Greg Elliott, William Martin, Nam June Paik, Leo Castelli, William Wegman, Gregory Armanoff, Alfred Leslie, Shaun Cassidy, Robert and Paula Winokur, Norwood Viviano, Bernadette Vielbig, James Alexander, John Douglas Powers, and Jason Ferguson, to name a few.

 Our program offers a B.F.A., M.A., and M.F.A. degrees in Ceramics.
 Ceramics students' personal interests vary from a strong vessel orientation to sculptural and conceptual art forms in clay.
 Students are encouraged to develop a sense of ceramic history and contemporary art issues through graduate seminars, guest speakers and Art History classes.
 The size of our program allows for considerable interaction between students and faculty.
-The M.A. degree is a two year progam and involves a minimum of 30 hours of course credit.
+The M.A. degree is a two year program and involves a minimum of 30 hours of course credit.
 The M.F.A. degree is a three year program and involves a minimum of 60 credit hours.